manojc/xtreamer/README.md

 > This package is currently in beta phase.

+## Why Xtreamer ?

+Hello Everyone!
+Before explaining how `streamer` works, let's understand the appropriate use cases where it should be used to make it a correct choice.

+Although `xtreamer`allows processing large `XML` files, there are some limitations to this package which might restrict the use to specific situations.
+As per my research, there are a lot of `npm packages` which are able to do `xml to JSON` processing using streams (which is exactly what `xtreamer` is doing).
+The only drawback about those packages is they ask for the repeating node in the `XML` structure which allows them to parse the `XML` in chinks.
+This becomes a problem if incoming `XML` file has unpredictable structure.
+(I might not be aware of some packages which are already doing it)

+This is where `xtreamer` comes to the rescue.
+It reads the file in chunks and figure outs the `XML` structure & possible repeating node as well.

+Considering above points `xtreamer` might not be helpful in certain scenarios.
+It includes -

+- `XML` files with no repeating nodes.

+- `XML` files with randomly repeating multiple nodes.

+However, future releases might provide this support.

 ## Introduction

 `xtreamer` is a node package used to download and convert large `XML` files in `JSON` format.
 The main aim of this package is to download the `XML` file in chunks using `streams` so that node applications will not go out of memory while processing large files.